-If you want to change the Network profile type in Windows 11, here is how you can do that using Windows Settings, Registry Editor, and Windows PowerShell.
+If you want to change the Network profile type in Windows 11/10, here is how to do that using Windows Settings, Registry Editor, Windows PowerShell, Command Prompt and Group Policy.
 There are three network types, and you can switch from one to another using these tutorials.

 There are mainly two Network profile types if you are a regular home computer user – Public and Private.
 However, if your computer is connected to an organization, you may also find Domain network option on your Windows computer.
 If you want to switch from Public to Private or vice versa, you can follow the following guide.

 For Network in Public places, you do not need to share it, while if your system is confined to your home or private place, you can allow the sharing to the devices.
 This setting could be managed in the Control Panel under the hood of Network section.
 However, if you navigate to different places and need to change out the sharing settings of the Network at short notice, there exist shorter ways using which you can easily configure these settings.

 Before getting started, you must know that these changes are network-specific.
 For instance, if you have an Ethernet connection and you change the network profile type from Public to Private, it will be applied only on that particular Ethernet connection.
 If you want to do the same for a Wi-Fi connection (even different SSIDs), you need to repeat the same steps.

 How to change Network Profile Type in Windows 11

 To change the Network profile type in Windows 11/10, follow these methods: